What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 Ecotourism is all about exploring the wildlife.
 Hence responsible travel principles are especially important.

 Choose tours and guides that do not disturb wildlife.
 A good sign of responsible ecotourism is not getting in direct contact and interaction with wild animals.
 If somebody offers you the opposite, go elsewhere.

 Eco-tourism is in its substance observing wildlife in its natural environment.

 Don’t support any attractions with wild animals involved!

 There might be some exceptions when you get close enough to the animals in sanctuaries.
 Yet, you must not be allowed petting them.

 Never go to the places offering close-up pictures with “calm” predators like tigers, lions, and bears.
 They drug these animals and usually keep them in terrible conditions.

 You might have heard that you must refrain from riding elephants.
 You really must.
-The prominent animal protection page Dodo reveals the harsh truth.
-Elephants used for the tourist industry experience great physical and mental trauma.
-Isolation, starving, hitting and beating is used frequently to break their spirits and get them to behave and do a show for you.
+The prominent animal protection page Dodo reveals the harsh truth on this issue.
+Elephants “employed” in the tourism industry receive great physical and mental trauma.
+Isolation, starving, hitting, and beating is a common practice to break their spirits and get them to behave and do a show for you.

 The cruelty does not stop only with big animals.
 Monkeys, birds, and reptiles suffer equally badly.
 Don’t pay a cent for taking pictures with wild animals kept in captivity.